xiangjunn/tp/docs/DeveloperGuide.md

 ### Undo/redo feature

+This section explains how `undo` and `redo` features are implemented.
+These features allow users to reverse the effect of their previous command by using `undo`, and restore the previously undone action by using `redo`.

+####Implementation

 The undo/redo mechanism is facilitated by `ModelHistory`, stored internally as `allHistory`, an ArrayList of all `HistoryInstance` of addressBook.

 ![ModelHistoryDiagram](images/ModelHistory.png)